 VDOT maintains and rates bridges and culvert conditions to address maintenance issues and prioritize repairs and replacements.
 The VDOT condition ratings are based on the condition of the deck, substructure, and superstructure on a scale between 0 to 9, with 8 to 9 being "good," 5 to 7 being "fair," and 0 to 4 being "poor."
-According to 2024 VDOT data, there are five bridges and three culverts within the Town, all of which are rated fair or good.
+According to 2025 VDOT data, there are five bridges and three culverts within the Town, all of which are rated fair or good.
 The Town' two most visible bridges, the Route 256 bridge and the Grand Caverns Road bridge, are both rated fair.
+Map 8.3 displays the location and condition of the Town's bridges and culverts.